UCare's MSHO 2024 Part D (prescription drug) coverage

 - You pay $11.20 for brand name drugs

 - You pay $4.50 for generic drugs.

 After your yearly out-of-pocket drug costs reach $8,000, you will have no copay.

 Generally, you must get your prescription drugs from pharmacies in UCare’s network.
 To find out if your pharmacy is in UCare’s network, use the Search Network tool.

-Because you have Medical Assistance (MA), you qualify for Extra Help to pay for some of your prescription drug costs.
+Because you have Medicaid (Medical Assistance), you qualify for Extra Help to pay for some of your prescription drug costs.
 For more information, call:

 Copays and coinsurance may vary based on the level of Extra Help received.
 Contact us for further details.

 If you get Extra Help from Medicare, your monthly Part B premium and some prescription drug costs will be lower than what you would pay if you did not get Extra Help from Medicare.
 The amount of Extra Help you get will determine the cost of your monthly Part B premium.